Peter de la Billière: Later life

 In 1993, he received Saudi Arabia's Order of King Abdulaziz, 2nd Class, and was made a Chief Commander of the United States' Legion of Merit.

 De la Billière has written or co-authored 18 books, including an autobiography, a personal account of the Gulf War and a number of works about the SAS.

+Personal life

 In 1965, he married Bridget Constance Muriel Goode.
 They have one son and two daughters.